Medically Reviewed by: Hussain Abdeh MPharm: 2211840

-Typically if the pain and discomfort does not subside over a 3-4 day period, your doctor or GP may choose to give you a steroid in the form of a tablet or injection.
+Typically, if the pain and discomfort does not subside after three or four days, your doctor may choose to give you a steroid in the form of a tablet or injection.

 The Anti-Inflammatory Diet is known to help with other forms of arthritis and inflammation.
-Although this may not cure your Gout, a complete lifestyle and diet overhaul can dramatically decrease the likelihood of experiencing a gout attack.
+While this may not cure your gout, a complete lifestyle and diet overhaul can dramatically decrease the likelihood of a gout attack.

 Gout prevention tips